Skip to content

 The difference is that one needs to specify one or two sections in the configuration file.
 The name of each section is important, as it is used to distinguish the different service provider registrations.
 The section names must start with cse.sp.registrar. followed by a unique identifier for that particular service provider registration.

-In the exampkes below, we use "Service Provider 0" as the own service provider, and "Service Provider 1" as the remote service provider that we want to register with.
+In the examples below, we use "Service Provider 1" as the local service provider, and "Service Provider 2" as the remote service provider that we want to register with.
+Remember, the second service provider's IN-CSE must not register with the first service provider's IN-CSE.

 More details about these configuration settings can be found in the configuration documentation for Service Provider Registrations and Service Provider Security.